"Life is really simple, but we insist on making it complicated."

 21. Always do your best: Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse, and regret.

-23. Trust: The quiet shift of the mind unfolds through consistent spiritual practice—whether it’s reading, emotion work, shadow work, meditating, breathwork, satsang, listening to teachings, or observing oneself.
+23. Trust: The quiet shift of the mind unfolds through consistent spiritual practice—whether it’s reading, emotion work, shadow work, meditating, breathwork, satsang, watching non-duality videos, or observing oneself.
 Even when it feels like nothing is happening and everything feels unclear, trust that change is occurring beneath the surface.

 You may be confused, but a mental shift is happening.
 Through self-knowledge, all questions eventually find their answers, and all doubts dissolve into clarity.